Guide to Lossless Audio: Everything you need to know from a Phone User perspective

-That’s the reason we’re already seeing competitors like Spotify announce that they’re also working on bringing lossless audio to the platform.
-At the end of the day, it is a win-win situation for us, the end consumers, since we’re getting substantially better quality audio, something we’ve been deprived of for years.
+That’s the reason we’re already seeing competitors like Spotify announce they’re also working on bringing lossless audio to the platform.
+At the end of the day, it’s a win-win situation for us, the end consumers, since we’re getting substantially better quality audio, something we’ve been deprived of for years.

 Will you be able to Differentiate between Lossless Audio and Compressed Audio?

 For an average user, the difference between compressed audio and lossless audio may not be as apparent.
 Even if you’re an audiophile, you may still not be able to clearly tell the difference apart between a 320kbps MP3 versus a FLAC file.
 A simple way to check if you’ll actually be able to tell the difference between compressed and lossless audio is by going to the voice recorder app on your smartphone and recording the same audio in two different formats.